TEXT RETRIEVAL CONFERENCE (TREC) 2026

 Track Web Page: https://trec-rag.github.io/

-Anticipated timeline: Document collection available in February, submissions due in mid-to-late July.
+Anticipated timeline: runs due in mid-to-late July.

 Track coordinators: